 At Aul Financial Group, Inc., we are dedicated to providing our clients with the highest level of service possible.
 Since the beginning, we have made every effort to further our knowledge and obtain licenses so that we may provide a wider range of services to our community.
 We are licensed to market securities, life and health insurance, fixed indexed annuities, long-term care insurance, and more.
 We are also licensed fiduciaries, which means your best interest is always our first priority.

-An investment advisor is a federally licensed (Series 65) individual who engages in the regular business of providing advice or analysis of securities.
+An investment adviser representative is an individual who engages in the regular business of providing advice or analysis of securities.
 Investment advisor representatives must be registered with a registered investment advisor as well as with the appropriate authorities in their state.
 Investment advisor representatives charge fees for their services.

 Their primary responsibilities include providing investment-related advice, but their various other responsibilities can include: